 Demonstrate That You Can Follow a System

-A major benefit of owning a franchise is that it provides you with a working system.
-While success isn’t guaranteed in franchising, the best way to ensure success is to not reinvent the business and follow the system provided to you.
-It is important to follow the franchisor's directions through the discovery process.
-This includes reading the materials provided and being on time, which can show that you are serious about the franchise business opportunity.
+A major benefit of owning a franchise is that the franchisor provides you with a working system.
+While success isn’t guaranteed in franchising, following the system provided to you is key.
+Simply reading the materials provided to you and being on time can show that you are serious about the franchise business opportunity.

 Stay Calm and Don’t Get Overwhelmed

-Do Your Due Diligence and Show Your Industry Knowledge
+Do Your Due Diligence and Show Your Franchising Knowledge

 Determine if You are Capable of Running the Business